Change the world

 • The student must be registered as a full-time student for degree/diploma purposes for the full duration of the academic year;

-• The calculation of a student’s APS is based on the first release of the final Grade 12 results (usually in January); results obtained after a re-mark are not considered.
+• The calculation of a student’s AS is based on the first release of the final Grade 12 results (expected January 2025); results obtained after a re-mark are not considered.

 • Qualifying students who have only been allowed to register for the first time in the second semester, may be awarded 50% of the bursary value.

-The rand value of each award is determined on a sliding scale across three bands of APS scores according to the table below.
+The rand value of each award is determined on a sliding scale of AS scores according to the table below.

 Amount